 Is Embalming Required Prior To Cremation?

 Absolutely not and it is against the law for a funeral home to tell you otherwise.
 Can The Body Be Viewed Without Embalming?
-No. In order to protect family and staff, due to SARS and TB we require embalming.
+Yes, but with restrictions.

 Can The Family Witness The Cremation?